Watch now: More people using 'green' burials to return to the earth when they die

-When Linda Farley died in 2009, her husband and four sons wrapped her in her favorite blanket, dug a grave on the family's land and marked the spot with a simple sugar maple sapling — 12 years later, Linda's sugar maple is surrounded by an entire forest filled with other "green" burials.
+When Linda Farley died in 2009, her husband and four sons wrapped her in her favorite blanket, dug a grave on the family’s land and marked the spot with a simple sugar maple sapling.
+Twelve years later, Linda’s sugar maple is surrounded by an entire forest filled with other “green” burials.

 “It was the most amazingly cathartic thing that we could have possibly done,” Linda’s son Shedd Farley said.

 Solving both problems at once, the family decided to make 25 acres of their land a green cemetery.
 After two and a half years of paperwork and town hall meetings, the Natural Path Sanctuary became a registered cemetery in 2011.
-For the past ten years, revenue from the cemetery has funded the Linda and Gene Farley Center for Peace, Justice and Sustainability, an organic farm surrounding the cemetery that rents plots to immigrant farmers and other growers who have been "under resourced."
+For the past 10 years, revenue from the cemetery has funded the Linda and Gene Farley Center for Peace, Justice and Sustainability, an organic farm surrounding the cemetery that rents plots to immigrant farmers and other growers who have been “under-resourced.”

 With nothing but natural stones nestled among dense maples marking burial sites, the sanctuary looks nothing like the rows of uniform headstones and neatly trimmed grass associated with modern cemeteries.
-Farley, who became director of the sanctuary in 2015, said the stark delineation between conventional burials is what makes green cemeteries special.
+Farley, who became director of the sanctuary in 2015, said the stark contrast with conventional burials is what makes green cemeteries special.

-"It's turned into a conveyor belt; you die the funeral homes goes and picks you up, they prepare you for burial which means removing all the fluids in your body and replacing them with chemicals, and they put you in an expensive wood casket," Farley said, adding that at the sanctuary, what you see is what you get.
-"You see is a hole in the ground and a pile of dirt right next to it.
-It's pretty obvious, it's pretty sensible."

 With more people seeking sustainable, cost-effective funeral alternatives, traditional burials are on the decline.
-In 2010 the national burial rate was 53.3% and the national cremation rate was just 40.4%.
-The National Funeral Directors Association projects that by 2030 the burial rate will drop to 16% with the cremation rate rising to 78.4%.
-Farley noted that cremations are a great alternative to conventional burials, but that the carbon dioxide released throughout the process makes them less than environmentally friendly.
+In 2010, the national burial rate was 53% and the national cremation rate was just 40%.
+The National Funeral Directors Association projects that by 2030 the burial rate will drop to 16% with the cremation rate rising to 78%.

+Cremations are a great alternative to conventional burials, Farley said, but the carbon dioxide released throughout the process makes them less than environmentally friendly than green burials.

+A 2019 survey, also released by the association, found 52% of respondents were interested in exploring green burial options.

-One of the sanctuary's draws is the broader community surrounding it, Farley said.
-Those involved with the sanctuary often attend Farley Center events; volunteering on the farm, going to their outdoor concerts and even participating in their biennial "Rooted in the Land" are exhibit.
-The exhibit invites local artists to create art throughout the sanctuary, using all decomposable materials.
-Several of the artists participating this fall created pieces near the plots they've reserved for themselves or near the burial of a loved-one.
+One of the sanctuary’s draws is the broader community surrounding it, Farley said.
+Those involved with the sanctuary often attend events at the Farley Center, volunteer on the farm, go to outdoor concerts or participate in the biennial “Rooted in the Land” art exhibit.
+Several of the artists participating this fall created pieces near the plots they’ve reserved for themselves or near the burial of a loved one.

 “It removes the industry out of the industrial burial process … we have a community that is being buried here,” said Farley, who is also director of the Farley Center.
 “It’s more emotionally satisfying than that conveyor belt.”